genesiscommunitysuccess/docs/versioned_docs/version-2023.1/04_web/02_web-components/04_presentation/03_banner.md

 </alpha-banner>
 ```

-From this point, when you click on the **Close banner** button, the banner will be smoothly removed with a transition.
+From this point, when you click on the **Close banner** button, the banner will be removed with a smooth transition.

-#### Create a banner dynamically
+### Interaction: create a banner dynamically

-Normally you would prefer to choose when your banner appears to your user.
-But if you create the banner in your file, it will automatically
+If you create the banner in your file, it will be displayed automatically.
+However, Normally, you often need to display a banner subject to certain conditions.
-show up in your application.
-In that case, here is an example of how to create this component dynamically so it appears whenever you set to:
+Here is an example of how to create this component dynamically so that it is only displayed in specific circumstances:

 1. Import the `alphaBanner` from `@genesislcap/alpha-design-system`: